 If you over tweezed, have sparse brows, or are growing them out to a fuller shape, filling them in will give you the look you want.
 Use the wrong products or technique and they will look painted on, instead of natural.

-For fool-proof results choose a shade that blends with any brow color like Billion Dollar Brows Universal Brow Pencil (buy direct).
+For fool-proof results choose a shade that blends with any brow color like Billion Dollar Brows Universal Brow Pencil (compare prices).